milvus-io/milvus/README.md

 # Welcome to Milvus

-Firstly, welcome, and thanks for your interest in [Milvus](https://milvus.io)! ​​No matter who you are, what you do, we greatly appreciate your contribution to help us reinvent data science with Milvus.​ :beers:

 ## What is Milvus

-Milvus is an open source vector search engine which provides state-of-the-art similarity search and analysis for billion-scale feature vectors.
+Milvus is an open source similarity search engine for massive feature vectors.
+Designed with heterogeneous computing architecture for the best cost efficiency.
+Searches over billion-scale vectors take only milliseconds with minimum computing resources.

 Milvus provides stable Python, Java and C++ APIs.